Please see the attached for October’s invoice. Thanks!

 3: “Safety Nets – device or process that minimizes that negative consequences of a catastrophic error or failure.”

 As a somewhat more recent addition to the world of writing, Google Docs incorporates an auto-save feature in any document you create – and it updates about every 5 seconds.
 Perhaps more valuable than this feature is the fact that the user can go back through the history of that document and start working again from any point they choose.
 This is extremely helpful in the rare cases where you inadvertently delete a paragraph, but don’t realize it until several minutes (or hours) later.
 This feature allows you to essentially press the “undo” button a million times – but, have the option to stitch together the missing parts from your document with the more recent changes you’ve been working on lately.

 Include safety nets in your designs, whenever possible.
 They are the last line of defense.
-Kind of like sandbags in the event of a flood.
-Or, underwear in the event of everyday life.
-You can have the most user-friendly, forgiving system in the world, but someone, somewhere is going to manage to commit a catastrophic error.
-It’s up to us as UX researchers and designers to save their work and progress when that happens.
+Kind of like sandbags in the event of a flood, or underwear in the event of everyday life.
+You can have the most user-friendly, forgiving system in the world, but

 Ex.
 The ‘safety’ mechanism on a firearm.

 The above example in Google’s Mail service is an example of confirmation, but there are confirmation windows all over computers these days.
 Confirmation is important when critical actions can be executed by mistake – especially when critical actions are proximate to other commonly used functions (i.e. “Minimize” is very close to “Exit”).
 Be sure to implement the principle of confirmation whenever big events can occur at the click of a button.